cakeio-unreal/cakeio-unreal.github.io/docs/core-api/error-handling.md

 For our examples, we are going to use a [CakeFile](files.md) object.
 However, all of the idioms presented will work with [CakeDir](directories.md) objects.
 Only the possible outcome values will be different, since directory IO operations are distinct from file IO operations in CakeIO.

 === "C++"
-    File/Directory IO operations will return either an [FCakeResultFileIO](special-types/results.md#fcakeresultfileio) or an [FCakeResultDirIO](special-types/results.md#fcakeresultdirio) result type, respectively.
+    File/Directory IO operations will return either an {{ link_results('FCakeResultFileIO', 'fcakeresultfileio') }} or an {{ link_results('FCakeResultDirIO', 'fcakeresultdirio') }} result type, respectively.
 If you are unfamiliar with result types, please glance over those sections and refer to them as necessary when viewing the following idioms.

-    The following examples will assume we have previously declared the following [FCakeFile](files.md) object:
+    The following examples will assume we have previously declared the following {{ link_cakefile() }} object:

     ```c++
 	FCakeFile FileReadme{ FCakePath{ TEXTVIEW("X:/Game/readme.md")} };